-- Over 2/3 of the entire state of South Carolina is forested (more than 12.5 million acres). - Over 90% of forested acreage in South Carolina is privately owned. - The Francis Marion and Sumter National Forests (560,000 acres) provide recreational and wildlife benefits as well as timber products and jobs to thousands of people. - The southern pine beetle (SPB) is South Carolina's most destructive forest insect pest.
+- Over 2/3 of the entire state of South Carolina is forested (more than 12.6 million acres). - Over 90% of forested acreage in South Carolina is privately owned. - The Francis Marion and Sumter National Forests (560,000 acres) provide recreational and wildlife benefits as well as timber products and jobs to thousands of people. - The southern pine beetle (SPB) is South Carolina's most destructive forest insect pest.
 In 1995, the State suffered the worst outbreak on record when over \$100 million worth of timber was killed.
 Beetle populations have declined since that time.
-In 1997, SPB populations were at outbreak levels in the western part of the state early in the year.
-Those populations declined in the spring and by mid summer the beetle activity increased dramatically along the coast.
-Throughout the year there were 1,990 infestations affecting almost 850,000 acres of host type.
-The outlook for 1998 is for increasing SPB population levels. - Fusiform rust is the most destructive disease of southern pines in South Carolina.
-The fungus has severely infected pine stands on an estimated 1.4 million acres in 1997. - Forest tree nurseries are closely monitored and destructive insects and diseases are rapidly controlled. - The gypsy moth threatens South Carolina's hardwood forests.
+Since that time populations have fluctuated at lower levels.
+During 1998 the number of beetle infestations increased in the Piedmont counties following the summer drought.
+Throughout the year there were 2,557 infestations affecting almost 944,000 acres of host type.
+The outlook for 1999 is for increasing SPB population levels. - Fusiform rust is the most destructive disease of southern pines in South Carolina.
+The fungus has severely infected pine stands on an estimated 1.4 million acres in 1998. - Forest tree nurseries are closely monitored and destructive insects and diseases are rapidly controlled. - The gypsy moth threatens South Carolina's hardwood forests.
 Using a statewide network of traps, the Forestry Commission and USDA Forest Service work closely together to monitor for any accidental introductions of the gypsy moth.
 An introduction of the Asian gypsy moth was successfully eradicated in 1995 north of Myrtle Beach. - Dogwood anthracnose is a disease that occurs in the forest environment at higher elevations and in moist areas.
 This disease is currently found in 6 counties in the western part of the State.
 Mortality of the native dogwoods ranges from 5% to 50% in these areas.